Welcome to the official website of

 No Room for Wishing!

-In April and May, I will be joining director Megan Sandberg-Zakian again at Underground Railway Theater, for the world premiere of Sila, a play by Chantal Bilodeau about eight characters – including a climatologist, an Inuit activist, and two polar bears – finding their values challenged as they grapple with a rapidly changing environment and world.
-More info at www.centralsquaretheater.org.
+In April and May, I joined director Megan Sandberg-Zakian once again at Underground Railway Theater, for the world premiere of Sila, a play by Chantal Bilodeau about eight characters – including a climatologist, an Inuit activist, and two polar bears – finding their values challenged as they grapple with a rapidly changing environment and world.

 In June, I joined The Civilians for their show Be the Death of Me, a new interview-based installation performance about life and death in New York City.